 Print-On-Demand Publishing (POD)

-What Services Do Independent Publishers Provide?
+What Services Does an Independent Publisher Provide?

 Let’s go back to independent publishers for a moment and compare their services.
 Basically, they’re using the same printing technology used by self-published authors, except that they’re taking the pre-production off your hands.